 As with textbooks, the campuses have different ways of getting course packets.
 In almost all cases, you have the option of using an on-campus service or a local store.
 More and more faculty are using the option of e-reserves in addition to (or as a replacement for) traditional course packets.
 (See e-reserves in the library info section.)

 At Mount Holyoke, there are no more traditional course packets.
 You should submit whatever readings you want to the Digitization Center, either in pdf form or hard copies.
-They will then scan everything and put it onto your course website through ella.
+They will then scan everything and put it onto your course website through Moodle.
 Your students can then read the material on the site or print it out if they'd like.

 At UMass, there are also several options.
 The primary on-campus place is the University Print Services, though it may also be the priciest.
 (They can be reached by phone at 413-577-9500.)